joyent/joyent-gerrit/docs/user/README.md

    not an exhaustive list), especially if it's a concern from the maintainer's perspective rather than the developer's.

-Votes under the *Approval* label can take the values -1, 0, or +1:
+Votes under the *Integration-Approval* label can take the values -1, 0, or +1:

  * A "-1" vote (Rejected/Veto) should be rarely used, but constitutes a maintainer veto on the change.
 Such a vote blocks integration of the change permanently unless the voter later rescinds their decision.
- * A "0" vote (Not assessed yet) is used either to indicate that the change has not yet been assessed for Approval, or used by a potential Approver to ask a question or provide minor comments.
+ * A "0" vote (Not assessed yet) is used either to indicate that the change has not yet been assessed for Integration-Approval, or used by a potential Approver to ask a question or provide minor comments.
  * A "+1" vote (Approved, ready to integrate) approves the change and marks it ready for integration.

-Note that actually integrating the change is a separate step to the +1 Approval vote.
+Note that actually integrating the change is a separate step to the +1 Integration-Approval vote.
 This step can be taken by any member of the Change Approver Role.
 It is considered acceptable in many cases for the approver to also be a code reviewer for the change.

 Any "-1" votes in either dimension are "sticky" - i.e. if the change is amended (a new patchset is uploaded), the vote still affects the new patchset until